 If you have weak glutes then your other muscles can pay the price.

-Some of the symptoms you may see are as follows:
+Some of the symptoms of having weak glutes are as follows:

 - Pain in the Hips